edbeato/cyclistic_case_study/README.md

 Cyclistic's historical trip data is publicly available for download and can be found [here](https://divvy-tripdata.s3.amazonaws.com/index.html) as CSV files.

-### licensing, Privacy, Security, and Accessibility
+### Licensing, Privacy, Security, and Accessibility

 The data has been made available by Motivate International Inc. under this [license](https://divvybikes.com/data-license-agreement).
 Privacy is preserved as no personally identifiable information is included in the data.
 Security will involve storing the downloaded data in a secure location.
 Accessibility refers to ensuring that the data and the subsequent analysis are available to all stakeholders involved in the project.